Frequently Asked Questions

 Will school reopen in August 2020?

 At this point, it is nearly impossible to know what the future will hold.
 The ISD leadership team and the BoT are creating a number of scenarios for the opening of the 2020-2021 school year.
-We are currently operating under the assumption that there will be an August 2020 re-opening.
-However, we do have scenarios with a later start date than August for future consideration.
+The first day of school has been moved to September 3rd, 2020.

 As the information around COVID-19’s future impact on Senegal and ISD operations becomes more clear, the leadership team and Board will continue to meet regularly to discuss scenarios for the start of the 2020-2021 school year.
 These options may include distant, online learning, a hybrid version of distant and in-class learning, or in-class learning.
 The BoT and the leadership team will take into account key factors such as recommendations from the Center for Disease Control (CDC) and the World Health Organization (WHO) on the management of COVID-19 in Senegal and the Government of Senegal’s official positions on school openings nationwide.
 Re-opening of the airport to commercial flights will also be a determining factor on whether ISD can re-open.